rammygit/mewbase/wire_protocol.md

 Fields

 * `streamName` - mandatory - string.
 The event stream to emit to.
-* `eventType` - mandatory - string.
-Type of the event - must be unique to the stream.
-E.g. `add_item`
 * `event` - mandatory - BSONObject.
 The event itself.
 * `sessID` - optional - int32. unique id of the producer scoped to the connection.
 Used to group transactional emits